spotinst/spot-oceancd-releases-old/README.md

 To easily get started with OceanCD, you may make use of the 'examples' section found above.
 Through such files, you will find a series of examples which will accompany you through the process of a simplified and quick Canary Deployment.

+#### Few Guidelines:

+1. Create a SpotDeployment and apply it to Kubernetes cluster
+2. Create a Strategy
+3. Define a RolloutSpec

+4. Apply once again your SpotDeployment with the desired changes.

 Should you wish me to make use of specific traffic manager, we invite you to take a look at the ones we support and the way it should be used.